PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Club Penguin, commonly abbreviated as CP, is a MMORPG designed for children and teenagers 6 to 14 (but it’s open for all ages) that was developed by New Horizon Interactive.
-Using cartoon penguin avatars, players can chat, play mini games, and participate in other activities with one another in a snow-covered virtual world.
+Club Penguin, commonly abbreviated as CP, is a children’s massively multiplayer online game (MMO) developed by New Horizon Interactive.
+Using cartoon penguin avatars, players can chat, play mini games and participate in other activities with one another in a snow-covered virtual world.
 Though a large amount of the game can be played for free, some of features are not available unless a membership is purchased.

 Tip The Iceberg